BLOGS

 A quick reminder on where we are with MTD

 MTD aims to improve accuracy in tax reporting, where the government has estimated losses to the exchequer to be as high as £8.5 billion (2018/19 figures).
-It asks that businesses meeting certain criteria report quarterly online using approved software instead of once a year.
+It asks that businesses meeting certain criteria report quarterly online using recognised software instead of once a year.

 And what are the current criteria?
 All VAT-registered businesses, regardless of their turnover, are required to follow MTD rules for their first VAT return period starting on or after April 2023.